supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 > [!think]
 > In real life, it is impossible to specify all possible FDs on a relation.

+To count only the completely non-trivial FDs, count only the non-empty subsets of those attributes which are in RHS and removing the ones in the LHS.

 ---
 ## Covering of FD set